A glimpse into the thinking to regenerate Reading Gaol was given to a host of community groups on Monday (November 25).

 “He is not going to do that.
 His will disclose everything as required by the UK law so that everyone will see how the money is used and where the money is used – and it is 100 per cent for educational purposes.”

-Dylan Bi said the plan to give the space to Thames Valley Police for training because the foundation discovered the police have a limited budget and may not be able to afford to rent the space so he has given it for free.
+Dylan Bi said the plan to give the space to Thames Valley Police for training was because the foundation discovered the police have a limited budget and may not be able to afford to rent it.
 TVP has since withdrawn its planning application to use the prison.

 Dylan Bi continued: “The future of this project is a collective result of everyone here and some who have not had the chance to attend.
 So we wish to work with everyone closely and tightly to receive the advice that you have and will definitely discuss with an external agency to see if any improvements can be made.”